Back to work

 Early proposal

-After reviewing the existing PowerBI workflow with the Business Analyst and understanding the operational rules behind annual fee requests, I began by quickly proposing a rough workflow structure and foundational interaction model.
+After reviewing the existing PowerBI workflow with the Business Analyst and understanding the operational rules behind annual fee requests, I began by quickly proposing a rough product structure and foundational interaction model.

 Early low-fidelity homepage concept for the annual fee review workflow